yb66/rack-lodash/README.md

 # Rack::Lodash #

-Lo-dash CDN script tags and fallback in one neat package.
+[Lo-dash](http://lodash.com/) CDN script tags and fallback in one neat package.
 Current version is for Lo-dash v#{Rack::Lodash::LODASH_VERSION}

 ## Why? ##

-Because then I don't have to worry about versioning.
+Because then I don't have to worry about versioning or fallback.

 ## Installation ##